zanerock/cloudsite/site/docs/user-guides/website-development/build-with-docusaurus.md

 2. Search for 'themeConfig'.
 3. Under `themeConfig.colorMode`, update or add the field: `disableSwitch: true`.

+You can also set the default (or single) theme in the same section.

 ### Setting colors and fonts

 The classic Docusaurus theme is based on a single color with three lighter shades and three darker shades of the same color.
-You can calculate these yourself using [a color picker tool like this one](https://medium.com/r/?url=https%3A%2F%2Fredketchup.io%2Fcolor-picker), and then set the RGB hex codes directly in the src/css/custom.css file by just replacing the existing entries.
-All the colors are based on the variables `--ifm-color-primary`, `--ifm-color-primary-dark`, etc.
+You can calculate these yourself using [a color picker tool like this one](https://redketchup.io/color-picker), and then set the RGB hex codes directly in the src/css/custom.css file by just replacing the existing entries.
+All the colors are based on the variables `--ifm-color-primary`, `--ifm-color-primary-dark`, `--ifm-color-primary-light`, etc.

 If you want to get a little fancier, you can create variables for the hue, saturation, and lightness of your primary color and then generate the darker and lighter shades by manipulating the lightness directly like this: